bioinfomics-unipd/DIVA-MAGs/README.md

 `--min_variants_scaffold`

+### Output:
-The script will provide a graph and a table for each MAG.
+The script will provide a plot and a tablular output for each MAG.
 In each graph the involved scaffolds are shown in different colors and separated by vertical lines.